kira-pitman/nekoneko/README.md

 ## WHAT

 Full stack application to showcase my friends cats!
 Includes information about cats such as owner, location, image(s), and key facts!

+I'd also like to be able to rank cats on cuteness, robustness, and personality, to almost create a poke-deck like structure of them, where you are able to compare and rank the cats in your deck - this will hopefully refresh and extend my auth0 skills.

 ## WHY